Danwhy/email-alerting/README.md

 ## Front-end tutorial

 This tutorial will teach you how to send an email from the front-end of your website, with no server-side coding necessary.
-All credit to [this tutorial](https://medium.com/@mariusc23/send-an-email-using-only-javascript-b53319616782) for teaching us how to do it first.
+All credit to [this tutorial](https://medium.com/@mariusc23/send-an-email-using-only-javascript-b53319616782) for teaching us how to do it first (and providing the sample code).

 ### Step 1: get an API key